 Can I ship or mail things to myself in advance?

 Yes.
 You can mail packages to “Attn: [student name], Wheaton College, 26 East Main Street, Norton, MA 02766”.
 For quicker service, add your mailbox number.
 You can find your personal mailbox number on insideWheaton.
 All mail and packages can be picked up at the Campus Mail Services.
 Be sure to check the days and hours of operation.

 Who do I contact if I, or a family member, need an accommodation?

 The Office of Accessibility Services is available to assist you with any accommodations you may need during the academic year.
-If a family member will need any accommodations during the orientation program, please contact the SAIL Office at email@example.com by August 10th.
+If a family member will need any accommodations during the orientation program, please contact us at firstname.lastname@example.org by August 10th.